 |1980||Research assistant at the Faculty of Economics, Munich University|

 Götz Gollan, a banker and Business Administration graduate from the Frankfurt School of Finance and Management (formerly Hochschule für Bankwirtschaft), started his career at Dresdner Kleinwort Benson as an advisor to SMEs on initial public offerings and other capital market transactions.
-As a co-founder of equinet Bank AG, he then spent more than twelve years working in various positions for this Frankfurt-based SME bank.
+As a co-founder of equinet Bank AG, he then spent more than twelve years working in various positions for the Frankfurt-based SME bank.
 He initially started in the Corporate Finance segment before being appointed CFO of equinet Bank AG in 2002.
 From 2011 to 2016, Götz Gollan worked as a member of the Management Board of Privatbank Berlin von 1929 AG and successfully restructured the bank’s business model during this period.
-After five years, he returned to Frankfurt in September 2016, where has been working since that time for equinet Bank AG again as a Management Board member and Chief Operating Officer.
+In September 2016, he returned to Frankfurt in September 2016 as Chief Operating Officer for equinet Bank AG.
+Amongst other things, he prepared the institute for MiFID II and the acquisition through the Norwegian Pareto Group.
+Since September 2018, Götz Golan is the finance board chairman of the stock exchange listed Nanogate SE, a leading international system house for high-tech surfaces and components.

 |2016||Management Board member (COO), equinet Bank AG, Frankfurt am Main|